semantic-flow/sflo/documentation/dev.memory-bank.md

 Required sections:
 - **Prompt** - Original task request
 - **TODO** - Agent's todo list (mirrored from Roo's internal list); must be updated after every update_todo_list tool invocation
+  - TODO items should have the "- [ ] " form, so we can x them off as we go.
 - **Decisions** - Task-specific decisions made during execution

 ## Maintenance Guidelines